jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/crtl-review/index.md

 *Attack Surface Reduction* and
-*Windows Defender Appplication Control* are the chapters that were new for me.
+*Windows Defender Appplication Control* are the chapters that were new to me.

 ## Conclusions